 Are you wondering whether to visit Croatia or Italy?
 We’ve spent plenty of time in both… read on as we help you make your decision between Italy or Croatia!

-It’s probably a terrible idea to compare countries, especially ones in which we’ve only scratched the surface.
+It’s probably a terrible idea to compare countries.
 Our Italian friends will protest, our Croatian friends will groan.
-Even so, we decided it would be fun and helpful to other travellers if we highlighted the best and worst of each country by comparing it to its neighbour!
+Even so, we decided it would be fun and helpful to other travellers if we highlighted the best and worst of Italy and Croatia by comparing each to its neighbour!

 If you like grilled animals, Croatia might be a great eating destination for you.
 We prefer animals to be free to run around in forests, so the choices were almost always pizza or pasta.
 Neither was great.
 Admittedly, some of the seafood was very tempting, and if you’re a fish fan, Croatia might be food heaven for you.

 Since there are bakeries in virtually every small town in both countries, we sampled at least one per day.
 In Italy, the sweets were magnificent, delicious, fluffy pieces of yum.
 The bread, on the other hand, varied from town to town and region to region.
 It was usually a little dissatisfying.

 Croatians really know how to do bread, but their sweet baked goods are lacking (not that that stopped us from eating them daily).